PierUgit/enhanced-allocatables/README.md

 -- the capacity is (possibly iteratively) doubled if the new size exceeds the capacity -- optionaly, the capacity is (possibly iteratively) halved if the new size gets below a percentage of the capacity -- the compiler may cap the overprovisioning (possibly as a function of the available physical memory)
-- the user can overide the default strategy by using the `capacity` specifier
+- the user can overide the default strategy by using the `capacity` specifier (this is an important point)

 ## Documentation